civilservicelgbt/civilservicelgbt.github.io/_publications/2021-07-19-resource-for-mentees.md

 #### If you want to keep one of your mentors

 If one or more of the mentors you met really stood out as someone you'd like to keep meeting with, **it is your responsibility to approach a mentor and to keep the relationship going**.
+We would recommend you meet with your mentor once every 4 to 8 weeks for up to 12 months.

 You should contact your preferred mentor as soon as possible to ask them if they'd be happy to continue meeting with you.

 Please only approach one mentor at a time so that as many mentees as possible get a chance to build that long-term relationship with a mentor.

-There is additional guidance below about how to continue the relationship.
+There are resources below to support you to continue the relationship.

 #### If you don't want to keep any of your mentors